Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

 **Note**: While the names of the variables that we're passing to `update_counts()` are the same as the names of the parameters we defined in the function definition, this is not necessary.
 Sometimes this is useful so that it's easier to follow the flow of variables being passed between functions.
 But sometimes the names need to be more general because the function is performing a more general task.

 What exactly does `update_counts()` need to do with a line?
 Well, we know that we're going to have to count the number of words in it, and the number of characters in those words.
 As for the number of sentences, this is a fairly difficult problem.
 One way that we could solve this is by counting the number of periods, ".", assuming that any sentences we will see will end in one.
-Admittedly, this is a fairly naive way to solve the problem, sentences can end with other punctuation, exclaimation points and question marks immediately come to mind.
-This solution is also susceptable to the ellipsis which has three periods all in a row.
+Admittedly, this is a fairly naive way to solve the problem, sentences can end with other punctuation, exclamation points and question marks immediately come to mind.
+This solution is also susceptible to the ellipsis which has three periods all in a row.

 For now we will neglect these obvious defects in our solution and go back later to make it better.
 This type of practice is very regular when solving programming problems.
 As we've talked about, solutions are often built up in an iterative, testing as you go manner.
 In addition, there's a decent chance there are other edge cases that haven't even been considered.
 That's part of the beauty of using functions.
 Since they abstract away the implementation of counting sentences, words and characters, we can later go back and change this single piece of our problem, potentially making it more complete or possibly more efficient.